shashisadasivan/SSD365VSAddIn/README.md

-# Visual studio add for dynamics 365 finance operations
+# Visual studio add for dynamics 365 finance and operations
 Extensions to enhance the development experience, mostly keyboardless

 # How to install the extension